I interviewed seven people — four dog owners, two cat owners, and one person who is still searching for a dog.

 - Discover challenges and moments of delight people experienced when searching for their pet

 How do people decide which pet to get?

-- Most people had grown up with pets and had been wanting to get a pet for a while.
+- Most people have grown up with pets and have been wanting to get a pet for a while.

 - Those who got a pet for the first time as an adult got their pet because it was the first time that they had a steady job, were relatively stationary, and could provide for their pet.